Laeroth fell to one knee, his sword splashing into the creek beside him.

 He’d lost his hold of Telumisere as soon as he’d finished off the Amarian blademaster.
 Thank Garnavaar he hadn’t lost it earlier or he’d have been a dead man.
 As it was, unless he could find his way back to the Sphere of Elemental Earth he’d likely die anyway.

-He’d been taught to focus on the Green using his breath, but he couldn’t breathe.
+He’d been taught to focus on the Green, using his breath as an anchor, but he couldn’t breathe.
 The pain was too great.
-Even the swallow breaths he was taking now felt like his chest was being sliced open with blades of fire.
+Even the shallow breaths he was taking now felt like his chest was being sliced open with blades of fire.

 How could he find his way back to Telumisere if he couldn’t focus!

-He couldn’t use his breathing, couldn’t take the breaths to count… to count…
+He couldn’t use his breathing, couldn’t take the breaths deep enough to count… to count…

 Da-dum – focus!

 Da-dum, da-dum – he could feel the earth beneath his fist and knee.

 Da-dum, da-dum – he pushed his senses into the cool soil.

 Da-dum, da-dum – the peace of the god of the earth teased him.